 The big ideas of the encyclical are Creation care and justice, and the failure of our technocratic growth economy to provide either justice or care for Creation.
 Also discussed was the integration of science and religion as necessary, though different, avenues to truth.
 And yes, the Pope supports the scientific consensus on the reality of climate change, but, media monomania to the contrary, the encyclical is about far more than that.

 Francis’ voice is of course not the first to come from Christians in defense of Creation.
 In addition to his ancient namesake from Assisi, Francis also recognized Ecumenical Patriarch Bartholomew of the Eastern Orthodox Church, who has for two decades now been organizing conferences and speaking out in defense of rivers and oceans, including the Black Sea.
-The Orthodox Church lost a generation of believers to Communistic atheism, but is gaining back many young people attracted to the theology of Creation and the actions it inspires.
+The Orthodox Church lost a generation of believers to Communistic atheism but is gaining back many young people attracted to the theology of Creation and the actions it inspires.
 Liberal mainline Protestant Christians, and more recently, conservative Evangelicals, have also found their ecological conscience.
-So Francis’ encyclical would seem to be a capstone that unifies the main divisions of Christianity on at least the fundamental recognition that we have a shamefully neglected duty to care for the Earth out of which we evolved, and to share the Earth’s life support more equitably with each other, with the future, and with other creatures.
+So Francis’ encyclical would seem to be a capstone that unifies the main divisions of Christianity on at least the fundamental recognition that we have a shamefully neglected duty to care for the earth out of which we evolved, and to share the earth’s life support more equitably with each other, with the future, and with other creatures.
 Many atheists also agree, while claiming that their agreement owes nothing to Judeo-Christian tradition.
 That is historically questionable, but their support is welcome nonetheless.

 This theology of Creation should not be confused with the evolution-denying, anti-science views of some Christian biblical literalists (confusingly called “Creationists” rather than “literalists”).
 Mankind’s duty to care for Creation, through which humans have evolved to reflect at least the faint image of their Creator, conflicts headlong with the current dominant idolatry of growthism and technological Gnosticism.
 The idea of duty to care for Creation also conflicts with the materialist determinism of neo-Darwinist fundamentalists who see “Creation” as the random result of multiplying infinitesimal probabilities by an infinite number of trials.
 The policy implication of determinism (even if stochastic) is that purposeful policy is illusory, both practically and morally.
-Creation care is also incompatible with the big lie that sharing the Earth’s limited resources is unnecessary because economic growth will make us all rich.
+Creation care is also incompatible with the big lie that sharing Earth’s limited resources is unnecessary because economic growth will make us all rich.
 Francis calls this magical thinking.
-He skates fairly close to the idea of steady-state economics, of qualitative development without quantitative growth in scale, although this concept is not specifically considered.
-Consider his paragraph 193:
+He skates fairly close to the idea of steady state economics, of qualitative development without quantitative growth in scale, although this concept is not specifically considered.
+Consider this paragraph:

 In any event, if in some cases sustainable development were to involve new forms of growth, then in other cases, given the insatiable and irresponsible growth produced over many decades, we need also to think of containing growth by setting some reasonable limits and even retracing our steps before it is too late.
 We know how unsustainable is the behaviour of those who constantly consume and destroy, while others are not yet able to live in a way worthy of their human dignity.
 That is why the time has come to accept decreased growth in some parts of the world, in order to provide resources for other places to experience healthy growth.

 Laudato Si is already receiving both strong support and resistance.
 The resistance testifies to the radical nature of Francis’ renewal of the basic doctrine of the Earth and cosmos as God’s Creation.
-Pope Francis will be known by the enemies this encyclical makes for him, and these enemies may well be his strength.
-So far in the US they are not an impressive lot: the Heartland Institute, Jeb Bush, Senator James Inhofe, Rush Limbaugh, Rick Santorum, and others.
-Unfortunately they represent billions in special-interest money, and have a big corporate media megaphone.
+Pope Francis will be known by the enemies this encyclical makes for him and these enemies may well be his strength.
+So far in the USA, they are not an impressive lot: the Heartland Institute, Jeb Bush, Senator James Inhofe, Rush Limbaugh, Rick Santorum, and others.
+Unfortunately, they represent billions in special-interest money and have a big corporate media megaphone.
 The encyclical calls out the opponents and forces them to defend themselves.
 To give them the benefit of the doubt, they may really think that Francis is rendering to God what actually belongs to Caesar’s oligarchy.
 But neither Caesar, nor the market, nor technology created us, or the earth that sustains us.
 Thanks to Francis for making that very clear when so many are denying it, either explicitly or implicitly.

-2. The Pope’s condemnation of carbon trading reflects a common misunderstanding of the cap-auction-trade policy, unfortunately shared by some leading climate scientists.
-See Joseph Heath, “Pope Francis’ Climate Error,” New York Times, June 19, 2015.
+The Pope’s condemnation of carbon trading reflects a common misunderstanding of the cap-auction-trade policy, unfortunately shared by some leading climate scientists.
+Heath, J. 2015.
+Pope Francis’ Climate Error.
+The New York Times, June 19, 2015.